 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-military science fiction, parallel world that was published by ROC on February 1, 2011 and has 433 pages.
+military science fiction, parallel world in Hardcover edition that was published by ROC on February 1, 2011 and has 433 pages.

 Explore it on Goodreads or Amazon.